dianajohnson13/example-apis/README.md

 Client runs on http://localhost:3000

+**Note**: In development, the client uses the local server as a proxy.
+The server should be started up on port :5000 before starting up the client on :3000.

 ## Endpoints
 ### Public Endpoints
 To view all public API endpoints, visit [API Reference Index](https://github.com/dianajohnson13/example-apis/wiki/API-Reference-Index) page in this project's Wiki.